ronbarak/Prometheus-Basics/README.md

 ```

-Now hit the localhost:8090/ping endpoint a couple of times and sending a request to localhost:8090 will provide the metrics.
+Now hit the localhost:8090/ping endpoint a couple of times, and the sending of a request to localhost:8090 will provide the metrics.

 <p align="center">
   <img width="1000" height="560" src="https://github.com/yolossn/Prometheus-Basics/blob/master/images/ping_count.png">